imixs/imixs-cloud/doc/SETUP.md

  - kubectl (the kubernetes command line interface)

 The install script can be found in the script directory /scripts/.
+We provide the install script for Debian/Ubuntu and Fedora/CentOS.
 Run the setup script as sudo:

-	# For Debian 10
+For Debian 10

-	$ sudo scripts/setup_debian.sh
+	$ sudo ~/imixs-cloud/scripts/setup_debian.sh

-	# For CentOS 7
+For CentOS 7

-	$ sudo scripts/setup_centos.sh
+	$ sudo ~/imixs-cloud/scripts/setup_centos.sh